 "The augmented super soldier would be reduced to a bionic man who runs faster, sleeps, eats and drinks less and can fight all the time," the report said.

 Sir Lawrence Freedman, professor of war studies at KCL, argues that robotics will have a greater weight in this framework.
-“Today's prosthetics allow what we once would have called invalids to calmly resume fighting.
-There are new technologies, augmented reality tools, and a lot of things that make soldiers much more effective than they were in the past.
-And technology is getting everyone used to managing military resources as largely sacrificial, including killer drones, autonomous vehicles and so on ”.
+"Today's prosthetics allow what we once would have called invalids to safely resume combat.
+There are new technologies, augmented reality tools, and many things that make soldiers much more effective than they used to be.
+And technology is getting used to it. all to manage military resources as largely sacrificial, including killer drones, autonomous vehicles and so on ".

-Although the French government claims that human rights will be respected in pursuing these results, the minister of the French armed forces Florence Parly he warned: “we must be clear about the super soldier.
-Not everyone has the same scruples as we do, and we need to prepare for such a future ”.
+Although the French government claims that human rights will be respected in pursuing these results, the minister of the French armed forces Florence Parly he warned: "We need to be clear about the super soldier.
+Not everyone has the same scruples as we do, and we need to prepare for such a future."

 Some super soldier technologies

 It is worth listing them, if only for future reference.